How To Safely Travel With Your Pets

 Simply said, all pets need to be restrained while traveling in a car.
 No exceptions.

-And it is so easy today with a plethora of carriers for cats and small dogs, as well as harnesses for the larger dogs that attach to the seat belts.
+And it is so easy today with a plethora of carriers for cats and small dogs, such as the TRAVEL CAT backpack known for their bubble porthole and super sturdy construction.
+There are also harnesses for the larger dogs that attach directly to the seat belts.

-Personally speaking, Beau and I only travel in the car when we go to the vet 1-2 times a year.
+Personally speaking, Beau, Bouvier and I only travel in the car when we go to the vet 1-2 times a year.
 Mom attaches our carrier to the seat belts during the trip.

 It’s not enough to put your cat in the carrier and set it on the seat unrestrained.
 It needs to be anchored to the seat, just like you humans with your seat belts buckled!